alphagov/paas-tech-docs/source/documentation/deploying_services/postgres.md

 Use ``cf env APPNAME`` to see the environment variables.

 You can check for database connection errors by viewing the recent logs with ``cf logs APPNAME --recent``.
+See the section on [Logs](#logs) for details.

 ### PostgreSQL service maintenance times